intel/confidential-computing-documentation/docs/intel-tdx-enabling-guide/02/infrastructure_setup.md

     For example, to use the last location in the list, the cache file be present inside: `/tmp/.dcap-qcnl`.
     See the [sgx_default_qcnl.conf](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/cd27223301e7c2bc80c9c5084ad6f5c2b9d24f5c/QuoteGeneration/qcnl/linux/sgx_default_qcnl.conf#L38) file for more information.

+#### Troubleshooting

+There are a number of reasons for failure replies that can occur during platform registration.
+One of the most common failure return codes from registration is HTTP error status `400 - Bad Request` with the error message `PackageNotFound`.
+This can be caused by a number of things and the following steps can be used for troubleshooting:

+1. Install the necessary tool on your distribution of choice:

+    === "CentOS Stream 9"
+        ``` { .bash }
+        sudo yum install epel-release
+        sudo yum install msr-tools
+        ```

+    === "Ubuntu"
+        ``` { .bash }
+        sudo modprobe msr
+        sudo apt-get install msr-tools
+        ```

+2. Read MSR 0xCE bit 27 to check for production or pre-production CPUs:

+    ``` {.text}
+    sudo rdmsr 0xCE -f 27:27
+    ```

+    - If the result is `0`, you have production CPUs.
+        This enables you do to a regular registration and no changes to your setup are necessary.
+    - If the result is `1`, you have pre-production CPUs.
+        This means you need to point your registration tool/method to our "SBX/Sandbox" environment with the URL `https://sbx.api.trustedservices.intel.com` instead of our "LIV/live" environment with the URL `https://api.trustedservices.intel.com`.
+        If you are using the MPA for platform registration, you don't need to change anything, because MPA automatically detects which environment to connect to.

+3. Read MSR 0x503 to check for the "SGX Unlocked for Debug" state:

+    ```{.text}
+    sudo rdmsr 0x503
+    ```

+    - If the result is `0`, the machine is not in "SGX Unlocked for Debug" mode.
+        This enables you do to a regular registration and no changes to your setup are necessary.
+    - If the result is not `0`, the machine is in "SGX Unlocked for Debug" mode.
+        There are a few reasons that can cause this:
+        - You have a non-production signed microcode in your BIOS - see the troubleshooting step 4.
+        - Delayed Authentication Mode (DAM) is enabled.
+            This can be caused by a couple of reasons:
+            - There is a BIOS option that has enabled DAM.
+                You need to disable this option.
+            - The BIOS image installed in this system has DAM enabled in its Firmware Interface Table (FIT) options.
+                Contact your OEM/ODM or independent BIOS vendor for an updated BIOS with DAM disabled in the FIT.
+        - "SGX Debug Mode" is explicitly enabled by a BIOS option setting.
+            You must disable this setting.

+4. Read MSR 0x8b bits 32-63 to check the microcode version loaded on the platform:

+    ```{.text}
+    sudo rdmsr 0x8b -0 -f 63:32
+    ```

+    - If the microcode version number's most significant bit is not set (e.g., `0x00000001`), you have a production-signed microcode.
+        This enables you do to a regular registration and no changes to your setup are necessary.
+    - If the microcode version number's most significant bit is set (e.g., `0x80000001`), you don't have a production-signed microcode.
+        Contact you OEM/ODM or independent BIOS vendor for an updated BIOS with a production signed microcode.

+    !!!
+Note
+        Usually, the microcode version number can also be found in the platform's BIOS setup.

 ### TD Quote Verification